 So far, I’m actually pretty impressed with Blue Apron.
 Ricky’s comment about it was that the meals seemed like they were a bit of a higher quality.
 The recipes certainly seem fancier to me, using some ingredients that you wouldn’t normally use when cooking at home too often, and some that I’ve never even heard of.
 The Blue Apron meals also seem to have a lot of flavor so far, which is something that was sometimes lacking in some of the eMeals recipes.
 Some of them just didn’t have much of a taste to them, really.
 Ricky especially complained of this a lot.
 He basically puts Sriracha on everything, and he did that with pretty much everything I made from eMeals.
 With Blue Apron, I’ve at least gotten him to try a few bites of the meals before adding Sriracha, and he even seems pleased with the flavors.

 You choose the day that you get your Blue Apron ingredients and recipes, and I chose Friday, because I work from home that day and it’s the day I was used to getting groceries delivered anyway.
 Blue Apron also sends you everything in a cardboard box that’s packed really well with ice packs in a refrigeration pack, so even if you’re not home when the delivery is made, the food will stay good.
-If you are looking for grills there are The Best Rated Gas Grills of 2019!
 The featured image on this post is all of the ingredients laid out for all 3 of our meals from Blue Apron for this week.

 Tonight I made our third and final meal for this week from Blue Apron.
 So far they have all turned out pretty well, honestly.
 Despite Ricky complaining how there’s not enough food (because I split them into 3 servings instead of 2), it’s actually about the same amount we were each getting with a serving of an eMeals recipes.
 (He always complained there wasn’t enough food with those too.)
 Tonight we were both pretty hungry, so I actually just did 2 servings of tonight’s recipe, and it seemed like a lot to me.